 You know how moving house is stressful?
 Now imagine that when your house has over 1400 rooms.

-The rest of the rooms on this floor are more like a traditional museum, with most displays associated with some of the iconic Habsburg personalities and their wives and children: Emperors Francis I/II and Franz Joseph, Empress Maria Theresa, and more.
-Here (and elsewhere) you’ll also find original furniture featured in the Sissi movies of Empress Elisabeth’s life, complete with illustrative film clips.
+The rest of the rooms on this floor present displays associated with some of the iconic Habsburg personalities and their spouses and children: Emperors Francis II/I and Franz Joseph, Empress Maria Theresa, and more.

-As you move from display to display you get a good feel for the changing culture, from the rich decoration of Marie Antoinette’s 18th century secretaire (a drop-front writing desk) to the more functional sleekness of the 19th century era.
+As you move from display to display you develop a feeling for the changing culture, from the rich decoration of Marie Antoinette’s 18th century secretaire (a drop-front writing desk) to the more functional sleekness of the 19th century era.

-The next floor houses the temporary special exhibitions, but also features a typical early 19th century music room and salon.
+The next floor houses the temporary special exhibitions, but also features, for example, a typical early 19th century music room and salon.

 The rest of the floor hints at the development of the modern kitchen and bathroom, complete with 19th century bidets and commodes.
 A walk-in depot of sundry imperial items leads you back to the stairs via a collection of chairs.